v-xuto/resource-manager-python-resources-and-groups/README.md

 author: lmazuel
 ---

-# Managing Azure Resource and Resource Groups with Ruby
+# Managing Azure Resource and Resource Groups with Python

 This sample explains how to manage your
 [resources and resource groups in Azure](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/#resource-groups)